 Next, you should consider the material the cover is made of.

-High-temperature silicone material is the most resistant to heat and will not melt or deform.
+The high-temperature silicone material is heat-resistant and will not melt or deform.
 This is usually the best material to use if you are looking for a suppressor cover with maximum heat tolerance.

 Finally, you should consider the fit of the cover.
-Make sure the cover fits your suppressor tightly and securely so that it can effectively manage the heat generated.
+Ensure the cover fits your suppressor tightly and securely to manage the heat generated effectively.

-A proper fit will also ensure that the cover performs to its intended level.
+A proper fit will also ensure the cover performs to its intended level.

 What is a suppressor cover?